martabalairon/mobile_app/README.md

 # mobile_app
-Complete application development using java and xlm
+Complete prototipe app development using java and xlm focus on offering cultural and leisure activities for people studying abroad at Madrid

+# Contents
+1. report.pdf: file containing a complete report of the development process.
+2.